Gig77/anduril-moksiskaan/README.md

 # anduril-moksiskaan

-Dockerfile and build context for Moksiskaan version 2.05 (2014-07-22) based on  [anduril-base](https://github.com/Gig77/anduril-base).
+Dockerfile and build context for Moksiskaan version 2.05 (2014-07-22) on top of  [anduril-base](https://github.com/Gig77/anduril-base).
 The Dockerfile does not populate the Moksiskaan database from scratch but imports a database dump, which is part of this repository.

 # Components